p-salazarhamm/Animal_surveillance_Valley_Fever/README.md

 # Animal Surveillance of Valley Fever
-A data repository for animal surveillance efforts of Valley Fever.
+A data repository for animal surveillance efforts of coccidioidomycosis (Valley Fever).
 Please contact me if you need help submitting surveillance data (psh102@unm.edu).

 # Relevant citations (in order of recency)